MikeS-MS/MikesTweaks/README.md

 Mod for Lethal Company with multiple configs for tweaks to customize your game's experience.

 # Requirements
 - It's a good idea for everyone that will join your lobby to have this mod installed as well and have the same version.
-Not having the mod and joining someone who does might result in unexpected behaviour and bugs.
+Not having the mod and joining someone who does, might result in unexpected behaviour and bugs.
 - You will need BepinEx to use this mod.

 # Compatibility